hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step2-create.md

 `docker images`{{execute}}

-Finally, your new container image can be used to launched your custom BusyBox container.
+Finally, your new container image can be used to launch your custom BusyBox container.

 `docker run busybox cat /release`{{execute}}

+All those [BusyBox commands](https://boxmatrix.info/wiki/BusyBox-Commands) are also available.

+`docker run busybox /bin/sh -c "uname -a; env"`{{execute}}